HMS Lizard (1757): Design and crew

 Lizards designated complement was 200, comprising two commissioned officers – a captain and a lieutenant – overseeing 40 warrant and petty officers, 91 naval ratings, 38 Marines and 29 servants and other ranks.
-(Note: The 29 servants and other ranks provided for in the ship's complement consisted of 20 personal servants and clerical staff, four assistant carpenters an assistant sailmaker and four widow's men.
-Unlike naval ratings, servants and other ranks took no part in the sailing or handling of the ship.)
-Among these other ranks were four positions reserved for widow's men – fictitious crew members whose pay was intended to be reallocated to the families of sailors who died at sea.
-Armament comprised 24 nine-pounder cannons located along her gun deck, supported by four three-pounder cannons on the quarterdeck and twelve 1/2-pounder swivel guns ranged along her sides.
+The 29 servants and other ranks provided for in the ship's complement consisted of 20 personal servants and clerical staff, four assistant carpenters, an assistant sailmaker, and four widow's men.
+Unlike naval ratings, servants and other ranks took no part in the sailing or handling of the ship.
+Armament comprised 24 nine-pounder cannons located along her gun deck, supported by 4 three-pounder cannons on the quarterdeck and 12 1/2-pounder swivel guns ranged along her sides.